Join our next Thommen Talk Series Webinar about the “Socket Shield Technique” on July 9th (In German only).

-Missing teeth are replaced for functional (talking, smiling and eating), esthetic (appearance) and health reasons (breaking up food to ensure good digestion).
-The choice of tooth replacement depends on the position in the mouth, the condition of the neighboring teeth and, most of all, the number of missing teeth.
+Missing teeth are replaced primarily for functional (chewing, talking, laughing), aesthetic (appearance) or health (crushing food for good digestion) reasons.
+The choice of a dental prosthesis depends mainly on the number and position of the missing teeth in the mouth and the condition of the neighbouring teeth.

-The conventional treatment of missing teeth with a bridge requires the grinding of healthy neighboring teeth to securely anchor the new tooth.
-With this approach, healthy tooth structure is lost.
-If the gap from the missing tooth is too large or the dentition is missing too many teeth to attach a bridge, the only option is a partial prosthesis.
-Conventional complete prostheses, or dentures, are worn in place of all missing teeth.
+The conventional treatment of tooth gaps with a bridge requires the grinding of healthy neighbouring teeth in order to be able to anchor the new tooth securely.
+With this method healthy tooth substance is lost.
+If a tooth gap is too large or there are not enough teeth in the dentition to fix a bridge, the only option is a partial prosthesis.
+A full prosthesis is required in case all teeth are missing.